Naked men and drunks: England assesses the reopening of pubs

 "As long as everyone’s keeping their distance, we’re going to have a few drinks and just enjoy it and try and get back to a bit of normality,” he said.

-Health Secretary Matt Hancock said the vast majority of people did "the right thing” and abided by social distancing rules to stay at least one meter (over 3 feet) apart from members of another household and use hand sanitizers.
+Health Secretary Matt Hancock said the vast majority of people did "the right thing” and abided by social distancing rules to stay at least one meter (over 3 feet) apart from members of another household if other safety measures were in place such as hand sanitizers.

 “It was really good to see people out and about and largely, very largely social distancing,” he said on Sky News.